Green Nature, Human Nature

 - Why do our relationships with plants matter--to us as individuals, to our communities, and to humans writ large?

-The overarching goal for this two quarter program is to help students develop their capacities as critical thinkers in the context of plant science and humanistic studies of plant/people relationships.
-Winter quarter will focus primarily on developing an understanding of plant biology and ecology, developing basic research skills, and practicing critical and creative non-fiction writing.
-Spring quarter will deepen our study of plant biology and ecology, and students will conduct research projects to understand the relationships people have with plants, and why that matters in terms of creating more sustainable communities.
-In both quarters, students will keep field journals, write frequently, participate in community-based plant-related projects (like Native Plant Salvage), and develop a practice of research and writing that supports effective civic engagement.
+The overarching goal for this program is to help students develop their capacities as critical thinkers in the context of plant science and humanistic studies of plant/people relationships.
+We will focus developing an understanding of plant biology and ecology, developing basic research skills, and practicing critical and creative non-fiction writing.
+Students will conduct research projects to understand the relationships people have with plants, and why that matters in terms of creating more sustainable communities.
+Students will keep field journals, write frequently, participate in community-based plant-related projects (like Native Plant Salvage), and develop a practice of research and writing that supports effective civic engagement.